onionware-github/OnionMedia/README.md

 ![Screenshot showing the Downloader-Page](https://github.com/onionware-github/OnionMedia/blob/main/images/screenshots/downloaderpage.png)
 Download multiple videos and audios at the same time from many platforms with just a click.
-OnionMedia delivers a built-in Searchbar for Youtube, functions to recode your downloaded videos to H264 after download and lets you get shortened videos if you want.
+OnionMedia delivers a built-in Searchbar for Youtube, functions to recode your downloaded videos to the H.264 codec after download and lets you get shortened videos if you want.

 ## Features